For Immediate Release

 In 2022, Manitoba made a historic $20 million investment to establish an endowment fund with The Winnipeg Foundation, which aims to ensure the long-term funding support for projects that enhance Manitoba’s fish and wildlife populations.
 Additional funding contributions include 10 percent of the annual fees collected from the sales of angling, hunting, and trapping licenses in Manitoba.

 In addition to the Hen House grants in 2022 and 2023, the Manitoba Fish and Wildlife Enhancement Fund Grant also committed additional funds to support and expand upon the pressing need for hunter recruitment efforts in Canada.
-The funds will support Delta’s R3 programs such as First Hunt, University Hunting Program, and Defending the Hunt.
+The funds will support Delta’s R3 programs such as First Hunt, the University Hunt Program, and Defend the Hunt.

 Delta Waterfowl is The Duck Hunters Organization, a leading conservation group working to produce ducks and secure the future of waterfowl hunting in North America.
 Visit deltawaterfowl.org.